spaze/fa-extract/README.md

 # fa-extract
 A tool to extract only used icons from Font Awesome JS/SVG icons sets.

+### Unsupported, archived, I have started using a different icon pack (https://humbleicons.com/ by @Zraly) and a different loader (I embed SVG icons into my HTML with [spaze/svg-icons-latte](https://github.com/spaze/svg-icons-latte))

 This should be considered a quick and dirty hack, a *pre-alpha* code.
 I use it to make my Font Awesome JS file smaller but YMMV.

 ## Install